Series and parallel circuits: Resistance units

 An old term for devices connected in parallel is multiple, such as multiple connections for arc lamps.

+Conductance

-Since electrical conductance $G$ is reciprocal to resistance, the expression for total conductance of a parallel circuit of resistors reads:
+Since electrical conductance $G$ is reciprocal to resistance, the expression for total conductance of a parallel circuit of resistors is simply:

 The relations for total conductance and resistance stand in a complementary relationship: the expression for a series connection of resistances is the same as for parallel connection of conductances, and vice versa.

 Inductors

 Inductors follow the same law, in that the total inductance of non-coupled inductors in parallel is equal to the reciprocal of the sum of the reciprocals of their individual inductances:

 If the inductors are situated in each other's magnetic fields, this approach is invalid due to mutual inductance.
 If the mutual inductance between two coils in parallel is M, the equivalent inductor is: